-Following on from iconic races like the Epsom Derby and King George VI & Queen Elizabeth Stakes, this is the final, pulsating showdown in the QIPCO British Champions Series Middle Distance category.
+Following on from iconic races, including the Epsom Derby and King George VI & Queen Elizabeth Stakes, this is the final, pulsating showdown in the QIPCO British Champions Series Middle Distance category.

 Is Ascot Champions Day televised?

-It is.
-The action will be broadcast on ITV Racing in the UK and Ireland, Sky Sports Racing around the world and also steamed by quality bookmakers when you support your Ascot Champions day betting selection.
+Yes - the action will be broadcast on ITV Racing in the UK and Ireland, Sky Sports Racing worldwide and streamed by the leading bookmakers.

 How much prize money is on offer?